Wait, what is eSports? eSports is competitive gaming!

 Over the past five years, eSports has progressed from being a niche gaming subculture to a growing cultural phenomenon.
 The industry is attracting millions of online viewers per month via livestreaming sites like Twitch and YouTube, according to marketing analytics site ESports Charts

-Here are 5 quick things to know about eSports:
+Here are a few things you need to know about eSports and its marketing potential:

 From ESPN launching a new vertical for specific eSports coverage to Overwatch being the first franchised gaming league, the sports industry is rapidly changing right before our eyes.
 The eSports industry is projected to reach at least 557 million viewers by 2020